gotthardp/python-mercuryapi/README.md

 reader.set_read_plan([1], "GEN2")
 ```
 #### reader.read()
-Performs a synchronous read, and then returns an list of tag information resulting from the search.
+Performs a synchronous read, and then returns a list of tag information resulting from the search.
 If no tags were found then the list will be empty.

 For example: